Phase 5Evaluation and Security·10 min read

 OpenAI Moderation API Content safety screening Limited to safety categories; no custom rules

-Guardrails AI Structured validation, PII, custom rules Extra dependency; adds latency per validator
+Guardrails AI Structured validation, PII, custom rules Extra dependency; each model-backed validator adds an inference pass, so latency stacks up as you chain them

 Combining Guardrails with Agents